iberianpig/daylog/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-# You need create new App on Facebook before trying OAuth.
+## You need to create new App on Facebook before trying Login with OAuth.

+# Deploy and Setting Daylog

 0. Require: heroku toolbelt and regist to heroku(check official heroku document)